Inter-professional Studies Courses

 American Sign Language II

 Emphasizes further development of receptive and expressive ASL skills, finger spelling, vocabulary building and grammatical structure.
 Encourages more creative use of facial expressions, body posture, classifiers and the signing space.
 Introduces cultural behaviors, language, traditions, values and rules of social interactions of Deaf Culture.
-Prerequisites: PRO 151 or permission of instructor.
+Prerequisite: PRO 151 or permission of instructor.

 Seminar for Mathematics Leaders